 Collegium Musicum of London Chamber Choir was formed in 1972 by László Heltáy.
 He built an excellent reputation for the choir both in Britain and abroad, was its director until 1989, and retains his involvement as its President.
 With a regular pool of around 30 singers, the choir has a broad repertoire, having performed masses by every major composer as well as early and contemporary works.

-Subscription costs are kept down by performing three services per year at the choir’s home, The Church of Our Most Holy Redeemer, plus various other paid performances, usually around Christmas time.
+Subscription costs are kept down by performing three services per year at the choir’s home, St Bartholomew the Great in West Smithfield, EC1, plus various other paid performances, usually around Christmas time.

 The choir has a policy of attracting younger singers by offering highly favourable subscription rates for those under 25.